Khwezi Mafu

-Khwezi Mafu (born 29 March 1998) is a South African rugby union player for the in the Currie Cup.
-His regular position is lock.
+Khwezi Mafu (born 29 March 1998) is a South African rugby union player for the Sanlam Boland Kavaliers in the Currie Cup.
+His regular position is Lock or Flanker.

 Mafu was named in the side for the 2021 Currie Cup Premier Division.
 He made his Currie Cup debut for the Pumas against the in Round 3 of the 2021 Currie Cup Premier Division.

 Mafu was accused of violently raping an 18-year-old woman in Port Elizabeth in 2018.
-These allegations were later withdrawn due to lack of key witness statements.
+These allegations were later withdrawn due to lack of key witness statements, and he was acquitted.